Chapter Fifty Four

 The box was from Daaem.
 The letter, written by Adam, was long, taking up almost a whole page.

 Aabirah, I don’t know if you remember me.
 We’ve only met the once and I don’t know if Daaem’s told you about me yet.
 He’ll never tell you this himself but it needs saying so it falls to me to be the one to say it.
 Daaem is attached to you, to a ridiculous degree.
 He’s been trying to find a way to say goodbye to you ever since you left and I’m helping him only because he can’t seem to let go of this.

 You need to be the one to end things with him.
 You need to make your position clear so that he doesn’t keep hoping.
 Right now, he’s still lying to himself and pretending that he still has a shot.
 If (and this was underlined heavily) he doesn’t, please tell him so.
 Gently.

 There’s a cellphone in this box.
 Daaem’s number is programmed in.
 When you’re ready, use it to call him.
 And once you’ve signed the divorce papers also in the box, call the other number so they can get picked up and filed.
 Daaem has already signed them.

-The papers are signed without a second thought.
-Aabirah had completely forgotten that she would need to consent to being divorced and she laughs at her own silliness.
+The papers were signed without a second thought.
+Aabirah had completely forgotten that she would need to consent to being divorced and she laughed at her own silliness.

-She’s realized by now that Daaem is not her father, that he would hesitate to break the law so casually by forging her signature.
-But she still slips sometimes, expecting him to do the things Mehmood would have done to ease the road.
+She’d realized by now that Daaem is not her father, that he would hesitate to break the law so casually by forging her signature.
+But she still slipped sometimes, expecting him to do the things Mehmood would have done to ease the road.

-The phone is examined from all angles and then carefully placed in a drawer.
-She’s not ready yet.
+The phone was examined from all angles and then carefully placed in a drawer.
+She wasn’t ready.
+Not yet.